 In this article, we’ll explain everything you need to know about SMTP for WordPress, including:

 - why WordPress’s default email functionality sometimes doesn’t work

 - the best SMTP plugins for WordPress

 - the best SMTP service providers for sending transactional emails

 - how to set up WP Mail SMTP

 WordPress is built using PHP, which is a coding language that’s typically used for web development.
 WordPress’s content management system (CMS) uses this programming language for most of its core functionality, including sending emails.

 You can send emails using a custom address with your website’s domain name.
 Not only does this help you engage with customers via email, but it also lets you do so while staying on-brand by sending messages from www.yourdomain.com — rather than a personal inbox.

 However, sometimes WordPress’s email feature isn’t the most effective due to the way that it’s coded.
-If you stick to the default PHP option, some of your emails might never make it to their destinations due to how certain servers are configured.
+If you stick to the default PHP mail function, some of your emails might never make it to their destinations due to how certain servers are configured.

 Some hosting providers disable the PHP email function altogether so customers can’t abuse their services and send spam emails.
 However, that leaves you in a bind.
 If your WordPress site can’t use the PHP mail function, you and your users will miss out on critical communications, such as: